Beyond nixing your coffee habit … we all know that by now.

 - A few items that SHOULD be included in the 30 items: Shoes, purses/bags, scarves, jewelry (excluding a simple pair of earrings and engagement ring/wedding band).

 - Similar to packing for an extended trip, choose neutral colors that you can mix and match.

 - Keep it fun!
 Don’t stress yourself out.

-- Men, women and even kids can participate!
+- Encourage your family to join the fun.
+Men, women and even kids can participate.